January 31 - February 1, 2026

 Red Rock Chocolate Festival 2026

-The Red Rock Region Chocolate and Fine Foods Festival — artisan chocolate tastings, gourmet vendors, and competitions in Hurricane, Utah
+The Red Rock Region Chocolate and Fine Foods Festival — artisan chocolate tastings, gourmet vendors, and competitions at Legacy Park in Hurricane, Utah

 Quick Facts